Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-Helsinki is our home airport and that's the reason why we often choose Finnair.
-When we have two similarly priced options, we tend to pick Finnair because its brand is better.
-The quality is stable and the aircraft is in good condition.
+Helsinki is our home airport, and that's the reason why we often choose Finnair.
+We pick Finnair because its brand is better when we have two similarly priced options.
+The quality is stable, and the aircraft is in good condition.

-Finnair is an especially good choice to fly long-haul flights if the price is competitive.
-On long-haul flights, the service level is close to the traditional onboard service and the aircraft are modern.
+Finnair is a perfect choice to fly long-haul flights if the price is competitive.
+On long-haul flights, the service level is close to the traditional onboard service, and the aircraft are modern.
 A small minus is that the Light tickets do not include hold luggage.

 Have you flown with Finnair?
 Comment on your Finnair experiences below.